jyn514/text-adventure/README.md

 # first-text-adventure
-Got it working!
-Rooms are still only objects class-based, but it's well situated for further content increase.
-Good progress.

-Ready to play, although options are severely limited until further development.
+Python, class-based text adventure.
+Still in design, but complete enough to run.
+Well situated for further content.